Elizabeth Ann Corah-Hopkins

 B.A.
 German, University at Buffalo

-Dr. Corah-Hopkins has been an adult educator for most of her professional career, initially teaching English as a second language to international students and immigrants in the United States and then becoming a teacher educator.
-Before coming to Wayne State University, she served in various adminisrative capacities in higher education including ESL Coordinator, Learning Support Services Coordinator, and Dean.
-Dr. Corah-Hopkins has presented at several international conferences including TESOL and NABE.
+Dr. Corah-Hopkins has been an adult educator for much of her career, initially teaching English as a second language to international students and immigrants in the United States and then becoming a teacher educator.
+Before coming to Wayne State University, she served in various administrative capacities in higher education including ESL Coordinator, Learning Support Services Coordinator, and Dean.
+She came to Wayne State University in 2014, serving as the Bilingual-Bicultural Education Program Coordinator in the Teacher Education Division before becoming Divisional Director of Initial Teacher Certification Accreditation.
+She is currently the Assistant Dean of Accreditation and Assessment in the College of Education.
+Dr. Corah-Hopkins has presented at several international conferences including TESOL, NABE and the IUPUI Assessment Institute.
+She is an accreditation site visitor and annual report reviewer for the Council for the Accreditation of Educator Preparation (CAEP).

 Dr. Corah-Hopkins is interested in the use of autoethnographic modes of creative expression to generate deeper cross-cultural understanding in the classroom and beyond.